Animal field guide

 - Sunlit logs, exposed branches, warm rocks, or regular perch sites used for scanning

-- Protected habitat blocks within grasslands, prairies, lek grounds, and nesting cover fit Prairie Chicken because Booming Ground needs the exact setting where lek display can work.
+- Protected habitat blocks within native range keys: north_america.
+Grasslands, prairies, lek grounds, and nesting cover fit Prairie Chicken because Booming Ground needs the exact setting where lek display can work.
 The habitat supplies food, cover, and repeated cues, so the animal’s lesson feels rooted in place rather than pasted onto it.

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.